-Students should understand that a pregnancy during the AS to BS Medical Dosimetry program may have an impact on their education and possibly upon the timing of graduation.
+Students should understand that a pregnancy during program completion may have an impact on their education and possibly upon the timing of graduation.
 Two important factors are involved.

 - 1. Courses are only offered at select times each year and time missed for pregnancy and/or delivery will likely necessitate make up work or perhaps delay of up to a year to maintain the proper sequence of courses, depending on the timing and amount of time missed. - 2.
 There are potential risks to an embryo or fetus secondary to radiation exposure that may require advising and alteration of the clinical education experience.